JvoProgramming/Linguality/README.md

 Before running linguality.py, please run training.py

-If there you need more help running this application, please contact me at jvoprogramming@gmail.com
+If you need more help running this application, please contact me at jvoprogramming@gmail.com

 _________________________________________________________________________________________________